euphorie/osha.oiradoc/docs/manuals/editor2.rst

     .. figure:: images/editor/editor_external_logo_fields.png
       :align: center
-      :alt: The 3 extra fields for adding a logo linking to an extenal website
+      :alt: The 3 extra fields for adding a logo linking to an external website

       *The 3 extra fields for adding a logo linking to an external website*